LiteracyFanatic/arch-setup/README.md

 - Enable a number of systemd services

 The package lists are sorted automatically by a pre-commit git hook which can be installed by running `ln -sr hooks/* .git/hooks/`.

+This branch is for my personal laptop: a 15" HP Spectre x360.